Skip to content

 The CI pipeline performs the following steps:

-2. Install Dependencies: It uses Poetry to install project dependencies, including development dependencies.
+2. Install dependencies: Uses uv to install project dependencies, including development dependencies.

 The release workflow automates the creation of releases and publication of Docker images.
 It is triggered when a commit to the main branch contains [release] in the commit message.